fluxcd/website/content/en/blog/2022-04-04-march-update/index.md

 Resources](https://www.infoq.com/podcasts/flux-flagger-operator-pattern/)

 > In this podcast, Wesley Reisz talks to Stefan Prodan about Flux and
-> Flagger--two tools built on top of Flux CD's GitOps Toolkit.
+> Flagger--two tools built on top of Flux's GitOps Toolkit.
 After
 > discussing some of the architectural differences between Flux v1 and
 > v2 and discussing some of the GitOps toolkit use cases, the two
 > discuss the operator pattern on Kubernetes.
 They specifically spend